waseemingly/tp/docs/UserGuide.md

 **Format:** `delete-project INDEX`

 **Constraints:**
-1. `INDEX` cannot be greater than the number of projects in the list
+1. `INDEX` cannot be greater than the number of projects in the list.

-* Deletes second project in the project list from the project list and from the address book.
-* Deletes project from developers' and clients' project lists if they were assigned to this project.

 **Example of usage:** `delete-project 2`